k4ylZ137/PokeShop/README.md

 	MAIN MENU
 	------------------------------------------------------------------

-	Would you like to Search or Shop (Search/Shop)?
+	Would you like to Search, Shop or access Inventory (Search/Shop/Inventory)?

 	------------------------------------------------------------------
 	{User Input}